smcclab/nime25/camera-ready.md

 - You do not need to add CCS concepts for NIME papers (no matter what the latex template warnings say).
 - You should not set `printacmref=true` for NIME papers (no matter what the latex template warnings say).
+- The document settings for your file should be `\documentclass[sigconf]{nimeart}` (this produces a clean, non-anonymous PDF with no line or page numbers, )

 <!-- Note that you may upload one video file (`mp4` format, up to 350MB) as a supplementary file to your submission which will be archived within the NIME proceedings. -->